 We’ve not had good grassroots football in Singapore for some time.

 A “grassroots” movement of kids’ football is taking flight, ironically from a government-led start: ActiveSG Football Academy (which must rank as one of SportSG’s best initiatives).
 Hundreds of boys and girls train in satellite centres all over Singapore 3 times a week: learning football, teamwork, sportsmanship and discipline.
 Parents are involved too; some join as assistant coaches, and some form their own ancillary sports activity groups.
 Fun and healthy, while spending time with the kids outdoors.

 My daughter trained at the centre run by Malaysia Cup ’94 champion Steven Tan (how cool that Papa grew up watching “Coach Steven” as a player).
 I’ve no expectations she will be a professional footballer, but we will support her if it’s what she chooses.

 I see the bunch of kids at training every weekend and can’t help but harbour hopes for our football future.
 Singapore still may not get to the World Cup, but we’ve started a movement, and our kids are better for it.

 Multipliers through Upskilling Local Coaches

 “Training the trainers” create multiplier effects, as great coaches spread good football techniques and life skills to ever-larger audiences of young footballers.

 First Kick Academy (“FKA”) is doing just this.
 Their coach training programmes concentrate on training good people first, before training them to be good coaches.

-ArcLab and I are big fans of Jimmy and FKA.
-We admire their international outlook, adoption of best-in-class methods, and embracing of technology to increase their programmes’ effectiveness and reach.
+I’m a big fan of Jimmy and FKA.
+I admire their international outlook, adoption of best-in-class methods, and embracing of technology to increase their programmes’ effectiveness and reach.